tilburgsciencehub/website/content/building-blocks/visualize-your-data/data-visualization/theory-best-practices.md

   - /best/practices
 ---

-Data visualization is an important part of any data analysis process as it can help to make comparisons, follow trends and distributions or identify outliers.
+## Introduction and Learning Goals

+The process of analyzing data does not stop after obtaining the requested statistics.
+Simply having some numbers or datasets could not transmit much information, but mapping them into charts and figures can help tell a story.
+Data visualization facilitates making comparisons, following trends and distributions or identifying outliers.
+It can also speed up the decision making process, as it makes it easier for the reader to comprehend the information, especially if it is a vast amount of complicated data.

-In this building block we go through the theory of data visualization, describe the chart types and conclude with best practices for plotting.
+In this building block we go through the theory of data visualization, describe the most common chart types and conclude with best practices for plotting.

 ## Theory of Data Visualization